Planned Parenthood Federation of America, Inc. v. Bucci: Trademark infringement

-Federal trademark law makes it a violation for a party to "use in commerce any reproduction, counterfeit, copy, or colorable imitation of a registered mark in connection with the sale, offering for sale, distribution, or advertising of any goods or services on or in connection with which such use is likely to cause confusion, or to cause mistake, or to deceive."
+Per the Lanham Act, American trademark law makes it a violation for a party to "use in commerce any reproduction, counterfeit, copy, or colorable imitation of a registered mark in connection with the sale, offering for sale, distribution, or advertising of any goods or services on or in connection with which such use is likely to cause confusion, or to cause mistake, or to deceive."

 The court interpreted that provision broadly.
 Accordingly, even though Bucci was not selling anything on his website, the court held that he was in violation of the Lanham Act because he was helping Roberge "plug" his book.
 Second, by promoting anti-birth control information, Bucci was providing a "service" to viewers of his site.
-Third, because Bucci was using "plannedparenthood" in the site's domain name, people looking for that organization's services may become confused upon reaching Bucci's site; this in turn interfered with Planned Parenthood's established services.
+Third, because Bucci was using "plannedparenthood" in the site's domain name, people looking for that organization's services could become confused upon reaching Bucci's site; this in turn interfered with Planned Parenthood's established services.

 Trademark dilution

-Federal trademark law also provides that the owner of a registered trademark can enjoin a party's "use in commerce of a mark or trade name, if such use begins after the mark has become famous and causes dilution of the distinctive quality of the mark."
-Thus, the court ruled that Bucci's domain name reduced the trademark value enjoyed by the legitimate organization, with evidence that Bucci's actions were designed to do commercial harm to Planned Parenthood.
+Federal trademark law also allows the owner of a registered trademark to enjoin a party's "use in commerce of a mark or trade name, if such use begins after the mark has become famous and causes dilution of the distinctive quality of the mark."
+Thus, the court ruled that Bucci's domain name diluted the trademark value enjoyed by the legitimate organization, with evidence that Bucci's actions were designed to do commercial harm to Planned Parenthood.

-Furthermore, with his use of the obvious name "plannedparenthood" in his site's domain name, users may mistakenly conclude that the organization was the site's owner.
-Under Federal trademark law, a party infringes a mark if the use "is likely to cause confusion, or to cause mistake, or to deceive as to the affiliation, connection, or association of such person with another person, or as to the origin, sponsorship, or approval of his or her goods, services, or commercial activities by another person."
-A business name that was likely to cause confusion among consumers with a different business was ruled to be a violation of trademark law by the Second Circuit Court of Appeals in 1961.
+Furthermore, with his use of the obvious name "plannedparenthood" in his site's domain name, users could mistakenly conclude that the organization was the site's owner.
+Under Federal trademark law, a party infringes a trademark if the use "is likely to cause confusion, or to cause mistake, or to deceive as to the affiliation, connection, or association of such person with another person, or as to the origin, sponsorship, or approval of his or her goods, services, or commercial activities by another person."
+A business name that was likely to cause confusion among consumers with a different business was ruled to be a violation of trademark law in Polaroid Corp. v.
+Polarad Electronics Corp. at the Second Circuit Court of Appeals in 1961.

-Conclusion
+Ruling

-Due to the evidence that Bucci's domain name constituted both infringement and dilution of Planned Parenthood's trademark, the district court honored the organization's request for an injunction that prevented Bucci from using the domain name.
+Due to evidence that Bucci's domain name constituted both infringement and dilution of Planned Parenthood's trademark, the district court honored the organization's request for an injunction that prevented Bucci from using the domain name.

 Bucci appealed to the United States Court of Appeals for the Second Circuit.
 In a brief summary order, the circuit court affirmed the district court's reasoning and upheld the injunction.
 Bucci then appealed that ruling to the Supreme Court of the United States, but certiorari was denied.
 Following this loss, Bucci transferred the "plannedparenthood.com" domain name to Planned Parenthood in 1999.